vm6502q/qrack.github.io/docs/performance.rst

 .. image:: performance/qft.png

 For lower numbers of qubits, QEngineOCL outperforms QCGPU.
 Both simulators follow a smooth exponential trend that appears to reach a knee of faster exponential growth.
 The "knee" comes at a lower number of qubits for QEngineOCL than for QCGPU, at about 18 qubits versus 24.
+There is no such "knee" apparent for the QUnit -> QFusion layers on top of a QEngine type.
 We will analyze the comparative results in the discussion section.

 Discussion
 **********